telepresenceio/telepresence/README.md

 # Telepresence: local container in a remote kubernetes cluster

+## Design attempt #1: OpenVPN

-## Step 1: access to remote cluster from local container, including DNS
+### Step 1: access to remote cluster from local container, including DNS

 OpenVPN server in kubernetes pod.
 OpenVPN listens on tcp 1194.